Fizzyo/Creating-Games-for-Fizzyo/BreadthFrameworkV2/README.md

 ## Breath Recognition

-	Please Refer to Figure 19 on page 20 of the System Description Manual for the class diagram that describes the calibration system.

 	The breath recogniser for the system has been included in the Fizzyo namespace and modified to include the following features:
 	- Calibration data is now used to define a target pressure and breath length that the system uses to judge the quality of a completed breath
 	- A breathPercentage variable has been added to the BreathRecogniser class which can be used to communicate to the user how far though a target breath they are	or how good the breath they have completed was.
 An example of this variable being used can be observed in Qubi.
 The outer bar that fills up on the maincharacter uses this percentage value to show the user their breath progression